-If you’re looking for something to get you through an afternoon slump, or to sustain you during a hike, look no further than plant based energy bars.
+If you’re looking for something to get you through an afternoon slump, or to sustain you during a hike, look no further than vegan energy bars.

 What we mean by “energy”